DeepRegNet/DeepReg/docs/source/docs/configuration.md

 - `shuffle_buffer_num_batch`: int, helps define how much data should be pre-loaded into memory to buffer training, such that shuffle_buffer_size = batch_size \* shuffle_buffer_num_batch.
+- `num_parallel_calls`: int, it defines the number of cpus used during preprocessing, -1 means unlimited and it may take all cpus and significantly more memory.

 ```yaml
 train: